DongzeHE/scpca-docs/docs/getting_started.md

 processed_adata.uns["highly_variable_genes"]
 ```

-Additionally, the `AnnData` objects contain a column in the `.var` slot, `"highly_variable"` indicating whether or not a gene is found in the list of highly variable genes.
+Additionally, the `AnnData` objects contain a column in the `.var` slot, `"highly_variable"`, indicating whether or not a gene is found in the list of highly variable genes.

 ### Clustering